 This DIY Is The Secret To Lifted Blonde Locks

 Every faux blonde knows the struggle is real when it comes to keeping hair color looking fresh in between salon appointments.
-It’s an on-going battle against dull, fading color or brassy tones.
-Which is why all you blondes or bleached hair babes need purple shampoo in your life, as it instantly revives your color by toning and neutralizing unwanted yellow shades.
+It’s an on-going battle against dull, fading colors or brassy tones.
+Which is why all you blondes or bleached-hair babes need purple shampoo in your life, as it instantly revives your color by toning and neutralizing unwanted yellow shades.
 The shampoo deposits purple pigment into your hair, which cancels out the brassy, medallion tones because purple is in direct opposition to yellow on the color spectrum.
 Finally, you’ll be able to maintain those gorgeous platinum locks you paid for!

 Some purple shampoos may be a little pricier than others (although there are some amazing drugstore options), but as you only need to use them once a week, they have a much longer shelf life.
 Plus, they’ll save you money in the long run as you’ll visit the salon less.
 We also have an epic DIY that will turn almost ANY of your shampoos into your own purple shampoo… AND you only need one ingredient, which will probably last you like ten years!

-If you need to rescue your hair quick, applying it to dry hair as a mask is much more effective.
+If you need to rescue your hair quickly, applying it to dry hair as a mask is much more effective.
 However, if you’ve been using purple shampoo regularly since your most recent color, using it weekly in the shower is fine.
-Just be careful not to leave purple shampoo on your hair for longer than fifteen minutes when applied to dry hair or five minutes when applied to wet hair – unless you want lilac tones to show through on your hair.
+Just be careful not to leave the purple shampoo on your hair for longer than fifteen minutes when applied to dry hair or five minutes when applied to wet hair – unless you want lilac tones to show through on your hair.
 It’s also important to remember that the darker the shade of purple shampoo, the more potent it is.
 If your hair is feeling a little damaged, look out for shampoos that are sulfate-free too, as sulfate strips your hair of its natural oils, leaving it weak and brittle.
-Here’re our fav purple shampoos.
+Here are our fav purple shampoos.

 Best For: Fast Results